You Live in an Urban Forest

 Trees for Tomorrow

-Through the Trees for Tomorrow Grant Program, the City of West Sacramento grants requests for trees at schools, parks, churches, and other community agencies.
-To become a recipient of trees through the Trees for Tomorrow Grant Program you will need to fill out the Grant Program Application.
-If approved, the City of West Sacramento will provide up to 50 fifteen gallon trees with stakes.
+Trees for Tomorrow is a Grant Program offered through the City of Davis.
+Tree requests can be made for schools, parks, churches, and other community agencies.
+To become a recipient of trees through the Trees for Tomorrow Grant Program, you will need to fill out the Grant Program Application.
 You will be notified within two weeks as to the status of your request.